slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Chains of habit are too light to be felt until they are to heavy to be broken."
 -- Warren Buffett*
 > *"It isn't 10k hours that creates outliers, it's 10k iterations."
--- Naval Ravikant*
-> *"I probably read 1-2 hours a day, and that puts me in the top 0,00001%."
+"I probably read 1-2 hours a day, and that puts me in the top 0,00001%."
 -- Naval Ravikant*

 - Personality is malleable, in fact it’s so malleable we often don’t realize we’re forging a new one.